Get all the latest data for Marrakech

 What are the total closing costs as a percent in Marrakech in 2026?

-The typical total closing cost for buying property in Marrakech in 2026 is around 7% to 8% of the purchase price, covering all government fees, registration, and professional costs.
+The typical total closing-cost budget for a standard resale residential property in Marrakech in 2026 is about 7% to 9% of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Marrakech.